praj268/Sustainable-Fashion-Marketplace/README.md

 🏠 Home Page
 The landing page of the application.
 It highlights the mission of promoting sustainable fashion, showcases featured products, and includes a clean navigation bar for easy access to all sections.
 It is fully responsive and designed using Bootstrap and custom CSS.

+🛍️ Shop Page
+Displays a list of all available products fetched from the MongoDB database.
+Users can filter products by categories, price range, or sustainability tags.
+Each product card shows essential info: image, price, material type, and seller info.

 | Contact Page | Shop Page |
 |----------|----------------|
 | ![Home](pro7.png) | ![Upload](pro3.png) |